Popular Mac viruses, malware and security flaws

 1. Goto fail bug

-The Goto fail bug was a bit of an embarrassing one for Apple in that the security flaw was as a result of its own doing.
-A bug in Apple’s SSL (Secure Sockets Layer) encryption meant that a Goto command was left unclosed in the code, thus preventing SSL from doing its job to protect users of secure websites.
-The flaw put communications sent over unsecured Wi-Fi (the hotspots you use at the mall and in coffee shops) at risk, allowing hackers to intercept passwords, credit card details, and other sensitive information.
+The Goto fail bug was a bit of an embarrassment for Apple because this security flaw was a result of its own doing.
+A bug in Apple’s SSL (Secure Sockets Layer) encryption meant that a Goto command was left unclosed in the code, thus preventing SSL from doing its job to protect users.

 2. Meltdown and Spectre